 By Jennifer Tramer

 You may have forwarded that email to your friends – the story of the teenage girl who is pulled over by a police officer on a secluded, dark road and the police officer ends up being a bad guy dressed in a police uniform.
-We worry and then we wonder whether the story is real.
-Maybe not, but better safe than sorry, you think, as you hit the send button to 40 of your closest friends, warning them to be on the lookout.
+We worry and then we wonder whether the “fake cop” story is real.
+Maybe not, but better safe than sorry, you think.
+You hit the send button to 40 of your closest friends, warning them to be on the lookout.

-Your Teen asked Patrolman Roger Martin of the Beachwood Ohio Police Department, Sergeant Andy Lehner of the Mentor Ohio Police Department, and Sergeant Dale Orians from Cleveland Heights Ohio Police Department.
+Your Teen asked Patrolman Roger Martin of the Beachwood Ohio Police Department, Sergeant Andy Lehner of the Mentor Ohio Police Department, and Sergeant Dale Orians from Cleveland Heights Ohio Police Department how to spot a fake cop.

 How often does a fake police officer pull someone over in their car?